Kihumba/private-/Phase-C/Python for Web/Curriculum/8 - Testing in Django/README.md

-# Outcome 1 - HTTP and Web Services
+# Outcome 8 - Testing in Django

 **Skill Description**
 ----------
 To show complete understanding of HTTP and Web services skill, one must have an understanding of the following:

-- The HTTP Protocol and how HTTP Works
-- HTTP Verbs
-- HTTP Status Codes
-- REST
-- Consuming APIs
-- Using the request library
+- Testing Routes in Django
+- Unit Testing within Django
+- E2E Testing with Selenium

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to do the following:

-1. Consume an API using the `requests` library
+1. Write tests for a Django application

 **Objectives**